devashat/UCSC-NLP-SemEval-2024-Task-5/README.md

 - For both scripts, set the `model` variable to the desired version of GPT-3.5 or GPT-4, then you may run the script.

 ### BERT

+- There is a collection of bash scripts that when run, call either `train.py` or `inference.py` for either vanilla BERT or Legal BERT.
+- If need be, change the `--dataset` flag in the bash script to the appropriately named dataset you have stored locally.